 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Indiana’s newest telephone area code – 930 – will be introduced in March.
-It will “overlay” the entire 812 area code that has been largely unchanged since 1947.
+Indiana’s new 930 telephone area code was introduced in March 2015.
+It now “overlays” the entire 812 area code that had been largely unchanged since 1947.

-The new area code is needed because of the dwindling supply of available telephone numbers in the 812 area code.
-Without 930, the supply of available numbers for southern and south-central Indiana would run out in 2015.
+The new area code was needed because of the dwindling supply of available telephone numbers in the 812 area code.
+Without 930, the supply of available numbers for southern and south-central Indiana was projected to run out in 2015.

 Most area codes that existed throughout the United States and Canada in 1993 have needed the addition of new codes because wireless phones, other competitive services and new technologies have used up the original number supplies.
-The vast majority of new area codes added since 2005 have used the overlay approach, including the new 364 area code in western Kentucky (which was recently added to the 270 area).
+The vast majority of new area codes added since 2005 have used the overlay approach, including the new 364 area code in western Kentucky (which was recently added to the 270 area) and the new 463 area code (which will be added to central Indiana's 317 area later this year).

 Consumers in the 812/930 area are now required to dial ten digits (area code + number) for local calls, rather than the seven-digit dialing that’s now in place.

-Q: If I live in the 812 area, what will change the most?
+Q: If I live in the 812 area, what has changed the most?

 A: Ten-digit dialing is now required for local calls.
 For example, instead of dialing 555-5555 for a local call, you need to dial 812-555-5555 or 930-555-5555.

 Q: What changed the least?

-A: If you have an 812 number, you will keep your 812 number.
-Area code changes do not change rates or local calling areas.
+A: All consumers with 812 numbers are keeping them.
+And area code changes do not change rates or local calling areas.

 Q: How is the overlay more convenient than a geographic split?

 A: Consumers do not need to have wireless phones reprogrammed with a new area code.
 Also, businesses, schools, government agencies, not-for-profit organizations, and other entities are not as likely to need new signage, stationery and advertising with the area new code.

 Q: If I have a home phone with the 812 area code and get a new cell phone, will the new cell phone’s number have the 930 area code?